 Holding personal views that do not conform to convention puts one in contrast to the group.
 How the individual interacts with others to manage this reflects agreeableness and cooperativeness.
 Constructive dialogue is beneficial and generates enthusiasm, problem-solving, and new ideas.
-Destructive dialogue, by contrast, thwarts intellectual exploration.
+Destructive dialogue thwarts intellectual exploration.

 Envy Theory asserts that unconscious envy is healthy and adaptive when used to perceive differences and make constructive, quality of life promoting evaluations.
 Unconscious envy becomes malignant envy when it perceives contrasts as irreconcilable at every level of discourse.
 Such rigid thinking is fixed and lacks the fluidity to entertain novel perspectives.